hssharadga/Sizing-and-Scheduling-PV-Battery/README.md

 You need to install and import CVX library to your MATLAB (http://cvxr.com/), obtain the licenses (http://cvxr.com/cvx/licensing/) and  obtain the licenses for MOSEK solver.

-Please support my reserch by cite my PhD dissertation  related papers:
+Please support my reserch by **cite my PhD dissertation related papers**:

 A)  Sizing paper:
 B)  Scheduling paper: